“For I was in prison, and you visited me.” – Matthew 25:35

 In 2012, the Catholic Jail/Prison Ministry was honored by the Denver Sheriff Department with a Lifetime Achievement Award for serving at the Denver County Jail from the time it opened serving offenders, ex-offenders, their families, and the surrounding communities.
 The ministry was recognized for providing rosaries, Bibles, bible study, sacramental services, and one-on-one counseling for the incarcerated in the Denver Sheriff Department facilities.

-If you have a loved one who is incarcerated and you think a visit from a priest or deacon would help them, please understand that God creates all of us with free will; it comes as an invitation.
+If you have a loved one who is incarcerated and you think a visit from a priest or deacon would help him or her, please understand that God creates all of us with free will; it comes as an invitation.
 Just like all of us, inmates have a right to accept or reject the Lord’s message.
 An inmate can refuse to see any visitor.
 However, you may suggest and encourage your loved one to attend the Catholic Services held at the facility.
 That would be a good start.
-The inmate can then tell the person leading the service that they would like have a priest or deacon visit them.
+The inmate can then tell the person leading the service that he or she would like to have a visit from a priest or deacon.
 The inmate can also contact the jail chaplain’s office and ask for a visit by Catholic clergy.